-After giving effect to (i) our sale of 15,625,000 shares of common stock in this offering at an assumed initial public offering price of \$16.00 per share, which is the midpoint of the estimated price range set forth on the cover page of this prospectus, and (ii) the use of proceeds therefrom, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma net tangible book (deficit) as of August 1, 2020 would have been \$(319) million, or \$(3.62) per share of our common stock.
-This amount represents an immediate decrease in pro forma net tangible book (deficit) of \$3.88 per share of common stock to our existing owners and an immediate and substantial dilution in pro forma net tangible book value of \$(19.62) per share of common stock to new investors purchasing shares in this offering.
+After giving effect to (i) our sale of 15,625,000 shares of common stock in this offering at an initial public offering price of \$13.00 per share, and (ii) the use of proceeds therefrom, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma net tangible book (deficit) as of August 1, 2020 would have been \$(361) million, or \$(4.10) per share of our common stock.
+This amount represents an immediate decrease in pro forma net tangible book (deficit) of \$3.40 per share of common stock to our existing owners and an immediate and substantial dilution in pro forma net tangible book value of \$(17.10) per share of common stock to new investors purchasing shares in this offering.